Time-Optimal Control via Heaviside Step-Function Approximation: Conclusion

 \section{Conclusion}

-In this work we have formulated, implemented and evaluated an easily implementable \ref{eq:NL-HLSP} for approximate discrete time-optimal control.
-We showed that the method corresponds to the true discrete time-optimal control problem in the limits and for resting goal points.
-This behavior was confirmed in simulations with linear and non-linear systems, recovering the bang-bang control profiles typically seen in time-optimal control.
+In this work we have formulated, implemented and evaluated an easily implementable \ref{eq:NL-HLSP} for ADTOC.
+We showed that the method corresponds to the true DTOC in the limits and for resting goal points.
+This behavior was confirmed in simulations with linear and non-linear systems, recovering the bang-bang control profiles typically seen in TOC.

 In future work we would like to investigate whether the current limitation to resting goal points can be relaxed for a broader applicability of our method.
-Furthermore, while we demonstrated the applicability of our method to whole-body motion control it is limited by its computational complexity.
+Furthermore, while we demonstrated the applicability of our method to whole-body motion control, it is limited by its computational complexity.
 We therefore would like to investigate methods to reduce the computational burden, especially with respect to large robotic systems like humanoid robots.